Law school applications: Researching law schools

 There are many resources designed to help you learn about and evaluate law schools.
 The ABA/LSAC Official Guide to ABA- Approved Law Schools is available free online.
 It includes a searchable database of all ABA-accredited schools, with an array of information and links to the schools’ own websites.
 There are a number of reliable search engines and individual ranking tools (helping you rank the schools based on your own criteria)—the best ones are listed on our links page.

 In addition, every school has its own website and a few still produce catalogs (more often, just brochures on specific programs within the school).
-Take some time to look through the websites carefully and thoroughly, looking for how well the school seems to match your criteria.
-Take notes, including questions to follow up on with each school’s admission office, faculty, students and alumni.
+Take some time to look through the websites carefully and thoroughly to assess how well the school seems to match your criteria.
+Take notes, including questions to follow up on with each school’s admission office, faculty, students, and alumni.

 Meeting law school representatives

-You will have several opportunities during the Fall Semester to talk directly with representatives from law schools and get information about their schools.
+You will have several opportunities during the year to speak directly with representatives from law schools and get information about their schools.

-Most years, we host a “mini-law school fair” with representatives from all of the Massachusetts schools and often a few others, usually in October or early November.
-We also host both virtual and in-person meetups with individual law school representatives.
+Some years, we host a “mini-law school fair” with representatives from all of the Massachusetts schools and often a few others, usually in October or early November.
+We always host meetups with individual law school representatives.
 Look for information about these opportunities on our events calendar.

-Throughout the year, admissions reps from individual schools visit UMass to offer info sessions, or to table (usually in the lobby of Thompson Hall).
-These are excellent opportunities to go much more in depth with your questions about the schools and the admissions process.
+These are all excellent opportunities to go much more in depth with your questions about the schools and the admissions process.
 Even if you don’t think you’re interested in the particular school, you should attend—both because the reps have often worked at other law schools as well, but also because it gives you excellent points of comparison for the schools you’ve already identified as targets.